 APPLIANCE LP GAS CONSUMPTION

-Water Heater 8,800-12,000 BTU
+Water Heater 12,000 BTU

-Furnace 20,000-35,000 BTU
+Furnace 20,000- BTU

 Stove/Oven 6,500-9,100 BTU

 Refer 1,200-2,200 BTU

-Note: The above short represents many

 Note: The above chart represents many different models.

 If you have double bottles and a standard regulator on your RV, use only one bottle at a time.
 Otherwise the gas supply will be drawn equally from both bottles until supply has been totally exhausted.
 Using one bottle until it is empty, then using the second bottle will allow you to fill the empty bottle at your convenience without being totally out of propane.